 - For a complete list of verified endpoints, see Thin Clients.

-- Citrix Workspace app requires a minimum of 600 MB free disk space and 1 GB RAM.
+- Citrix Workspace app requires at least 600 MB free disk space and 1 GB RAM.

 - Microsoft .NET Framework minimum requirement is version 4.6.2.
-Citrix Workspace app automatically downloads and installs .NET Framework if it is not present in the system.
+Citrix Workspace app automatically downloads and installs .NET Framework if it’s not present in the system.

 For more information, see Optimization for Microsoft Teams in What’s new in 2006.